 - a) Accrual towards rebates, discounts, returns and allowances is complex and requires significant judgments and estimates in relation to contractual agreements/ commercial terms across various geographies.
-Any change in these estimates can have a significant financial impact. - b) The nature of development and commercialisation arrangements are often inherently complex and unusual, requiring significant management judgment to be applied in respect of revenue recognition. - c) The Company considers revenue as key benchmark for evaluating performances and hence, there is risk of revenue being overstated due to pressure to achieve targets, earning expectations or incentive schemes linked to performance for a reporting period.
+Any change in these estimates can have a | f) significant financial impact. - b) The nature of development and commercialisation arrangements are often inherently complex and unusual, requiring significant management judgment to be applied in respect of revenue recognition. - c) The Company considers revenue as key benchmark for evaluating due to pressure to achieve targets, earning expectations or incentive schemes linked to performance for a reporting period.